What is Budgetary Control?

 Conclusion

-So, it can be seen that budgetary control is an important management tool that is used to monitor day-to-day activities as well as long-term prospects.
-If it is utilized properly, then it can help in controlling cost while ensuring improved efficiency.
+So, it can be seen that budgetary control is an important management tool used to monitor day-to-day activities and long-term prospects.
+If utilized properly, it can help control costs while ensuring improved efficiency.

 This is a guide to Budgetary Control.
-Here we also discuss the introduction and characteristics of budgetary control along with advantages and disadvantages.
+Here we also discuss the introduction, characteristics of budgetary control, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –